madprops/airc/README.md

 ## Commands <a name="commands"></a>

-Bots listen to commands from nicknames in the irc channel.
+Bots listen to commands from nicknames in the channel.

-The bot admins can use all the commands, while others might have access to commands like `!ur` if they have permission.
+The bot admins can use all the commands.

+Others might have access to commands like `!ur` if they have permission.

 To use commands you highlight the bot and use `!` or whatever is configured as the `command_char`: